nuxt-community/legacy-modules/modules/content/README.md

 ```

+*Please note:* `vue-content-loader` is a dev dependency, if you haven't already, please install it and save it to your `package.son`.

 ## Basic Setup

 There are three places where options can be configured: top level options can be specified under the `module options` that are passed when the plugin is installed, directory options can be specified under the `content property`, and page options